rundeck/rundeck/docs/en/02-basics/02-chapter1.md

 After running this command, you can login into the graphical console and see the new project in the project menu.

+You can also add configuration properties when you create the project, for example:

+    rd-project -a create -p examples --project.ssh-keypath=/private/ssh.key

 The project setup process generates Project configuration in the server, and a bootstrap resource model.